jimorc/design_guidelines/design_guidelines/event_design.md

 It is important to note that there are two groups of events: events raised before a state of the system changes, called pre-events, and events raised after a state changes, called post-events.
-An example of a pre-event would be window::closing, whih is raised before a window is closed.
+An example of a pre-event would be window::closing, which is raised before a window is closed.
 An example of a post_event would be window::closed, which is raised after the window is closed.

 **✓ Do** use the term "raise" for events rather than "fire" or "trigger".

-The following guidelines appliy specifically to libjxtd:
+The following guidelines apply specifically to libjxtd:

 * **✓ Do** use xtd::generic_event_handler<event_args_t> instead of manually creating new delegates to be used as event handlers.